Copperhead (politics): Copperhead resistance

-Most Copperheads actively participated in politics.
-On May 1, 1863, former Congressman Vallandigham declared that the war was being fought not to save the Union but to free the blacks and enslave Southern whites.
-The U.S. Army then arrested him for declaring sympathy for the enemy.
-He was court-martialed by the Army and sentenced to imprisonment, but Lincoln commuted the sentence to banishment behind Confederate lines.
-The Democrats nevertheless nominated him for governor of Ohio in 1863.
-He left the Confederacy and went to Canada, where he campaigned for governor but lost after an intense battle.
-He operated behind the scenes at the 1864 Democratic convention in Chicago.
-This convention adopted a largely Copperhead platform and selected Ohio Representative George Pendleton, a Peace Democrat, as the vice-presidential candidate.
-However, it chose a pro-war presidential candidate, General George B. McClellan.
-The contradiction severely weakened the party's chances to defeat Lincoln.

 Characteristics

 The values of the Copperheads reflected the Jacksonian democracy of an earlier agrarian society.
 The Copperhead movement attracted Southerners who had settled north of the Ohio River, and the poor and merchants who had lost profitable Southern trade.
 They were most numerous in border areas, including southern parts of Ohio, Illinois, and Indiana (in Missouri, comparable groups were avowed Confederates).

 The movement had scattered bases of support outside the lower Midwest.
 A Copperhead element in Connecticut dominated the Democratic Party there.
 The Copperhead coalition included many Irish American Catholics in eastern cities, mill towns and mining camps (especially in the Pennsylvania coal fields).
 They were also numerous in German Catholic areas of the Midwest, especially Wisconsin.

 Historian Kenneth Stampp has captured the Copperhead spirit in his depiction of Congressman Daniel W. Voorhees of Indiana:

 There was an earthy quality in Voorhees, "the tall sycamore of the Wabash."
 On the stump his hot temper, passionate partisanship, and stirring eloquence made an irresistible appeal to the western Democracy [i.e. the Democratic Party].
 His bitter cries against protective tariffs and national banks, his intense race prejudice, his suspicion of the eastern Yankee, his devotion to personal liberty, his defense of the Constitution and State's rights faithfully reflected the views of his constituents.
 Like other Jacksonian agrarians, he resented the political and economic revolution then in progress.
 Voorhees idealized a way of life that he thought was being destroyed by the current rulers of his country.
 His bold protests against these dangerous trends made him the idol of the Democracy of the Wabash Valley.